 You can take some simple steps to help avoid developing a UTI:

 We are committed to using a multidisciplinary approach to provide exceptional urological care.
 Our highly skilled practitioners utilize leading-edge treatments for a full range health concerns.

 Memorial Hermann primary care physicians and urologists can diagnose a UTI and recommend treatment to keep it from spreading throughout your urinary system.
-If you think you may have a UTI, schedule an appointment at a physician’s office or check-in online at your neighborhood Memorial Hermann Urgent Care.
+If you think you may have a UTI, schedule an appointment at a physician’s office or visit your neighborhood Memorial Hermann-GoHealth Urgent Care.